10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 There are tide pools up and down the California coast, though, of course, I’m biased and think that some of the best tide pooling in Southern California can be found right here in San Diego (Cabrillo National Monument and La Jolla are recognized as top places for this in the state).

-There are also multiple spots along the Laguna Beach coastline that are popular for tide pooling.
+Multiple spots along the Laguna Beach coastline are popular for tide pooling.

 What Is the Best Time to Visit Tide Pools?

 The best time to visit tide pools is during low tide, in the late fall and winter.
-On the California coast, there are two low tides each day, and the timing of those tides varies from day to day.
+On the California coast, there are two low tides each day, and their timing varies from day to day.

 A minus tide, indicated on a tide chart by a minus sign, is optimal because California tide pools will be the most exposed.